Starting Therapy for the first time? Here’s What to Expect with me (Counselling Sessions in Guildford, Haslemere, Surrey + Online)

 • Do a quick creative hobby like sketching, crochet, or journaling

-• Have lunch in a favourite spot with a view or cozy atmosphere
+• Have lunch in a favourite spot with a view or cosy atmosphere

 By sprinkling your week with meaningful, enjoyable moments, you prevent weekends from being your only safe haven.
 Instead, you weave in little reminders of who you are and what you love – even during the bustle of work and responsibilities.